markus-nilsson/dpp/README.md

 Methods for building a data processing pipeline in MATLAB.
 Intended for use with MRI data in general and diffusion MRI in particular.

+## Getting started

+See [examples](examples/), where you will find startup scripts, along with some examples.

 ## General structure

 A node (`dp_node_base.m`) is a class that executes a single processing step.